The Boyhood Deeds of Fionn: Origin and development

 The Laud 610 manuscript text was edited and translated by John O'Donovan as "The Boyish Exploits of Finn mac Cumhaill" in 1859, but only partly with some deficiencies according to Kuno Meyer.
-Meyer published a 1881 edition followed by a 1904 translation entitled "The Boyish Exploits of Finn".
+Meyer published an 1881 edition followed by a 1904 translation entitled "The Boyish Exploits of Finn".
 A more recent translation appeared in Joseph Falaky Nagy, The Wisdom of the Outlaw: Boyhood Deeds of Finn in Gaelic Narrative Tradition (1985).

 The text breaks off while Fionn investigates a sídhe or fairy mound, before his trip to Tara.
 Scholars have pointed out similarities between earlier versions of The Boyhood Deeds of Fionn and tales of the youth of the Ulster Cycle hero Cúchulainn.
 For instance, The Boyhood Deeds of Cúchulainn and The Wooing of Emer, both found within the epic Táin Bó Cúailnge, recount Cúchulainn's earning of a nickname through his feats, his training by a warrior woman (Scáthach) and his earning of a deadly spear (the Gáe Bulg).

 A modern retelling of the Boyhood Deeds occurs under the title "Birth of Fin Maccumhail".